 Best-selling author and CEO Kristopher Jones says that the best way to optimize your social media presence is to identify goals, find your audience, and target and promote your content.
 Without a concrete plan that identifies all of these things, you may find yourself floundering, so you need to make sure you know where your company stands.
 Social media is a powerful tool, and you need to make sure you’re making the most of it.

 Digital marketing can take a variety of different forms, from digital advertisements to video to search engine optimization.
 One of the earliest forms of digital marketing is a tool that is used consistently to this day by companies big and small.
-That tool is email marketing.
+That tool is mass email marketing.

 Email marketing has many benefits, so it’s no wonder why businesses everywhere make use of it.
 Easy to set up and easy to send out, it’s one of the best ways to reach out to subscribers and customers.
 To make the process even easier and more effective, you can even choose to make use of automation tools.